-Follow along on out tour of your junk car’s most valuable components.
-We will go area by area, pointing out the items of greatest value.
-It will help you greatly to have a decent level of mechanical aptitude, along with some basic tools that are suitable for the purpose.
+Follow along on our tour of your junk car’s most valuable components.
+We will go area by area, pointing out the items of the greatest value.
+It will greatly help you have a decent mechanical aptitude and some basic tools suitable for the purpose.
 Let’s go!

 Valuable items under the hood of your car

-There are several items under the hood of your car than can be turned into a decent amount of cash.
+Several items under the hood of your car can be turned into a decent amount of cash.
 Some may be reusable, while others are recyclable.

 Your engine and transmission

-If your engine and your transmission are in running condition, they could continue to live on in another car.
+If your engine and transmission run, they could live on in another car.
 Some car owners may prefer to purchase a cheap used engine or transmission to replace the one that just failed in their car.
-There are also companies that rebuild or remanufacture engines and transmissions.
-After being thoroughly inspected and having their worn parts replaced with new ones, these engines and transmissions can then be sold with warranties, as a less expensive alternative to a new engine.
+Some companies rebuild or remanufacture engines and transmissions.
+After thoroughly inspecting and replacing worn parts with new ones, these engines and transmissions can be sold with warranties as a less expensive alternative to a new engine.
 Potential buyers for your engine and transmission include private buyers, auto recyclers, repair shops, and remanufacturing companies.

-If your engine or transmission is not in running condition, you may be able to get a decent price for their aluminum parts.
-Many engines have aluminum blocks and heads, and transmissions are often housed in aluminum cases.
+If your engine or transmission is not in running condition, you may get a decent price for their aluminum parts.
+Many engines have aluminum blocks and heads; transmissions are often housed in aluminum cases.
 Aluminum is worth much more than steel, so shop these items around to various scrap buyers in your area.

 JunkCarMedics.com Parts Tip: Engines and transmissions are very heavy, and they must be removed from your car before they can be sold separately.
-Have the right tools for this and be careful not to injure yourself.
+Have the right tools for this, and be careful not to injure yourself.
 If you don’t have the know-how to do this, you may need the services of a mechanic, which will cost you some money.
 The fluids must be drained and disposed of properly during this process.
-Finally, you may have to transport these items to the buyer, so you will need a vehicle that can haul these items to their final destination – unless the buyer will come to you and pick them up.
+Finally, you may have to transport these items to the buyer, so you will need a vehicle that can haul these items to their final destination – unless the buyer comes to you and picks them up.

 Your air conditioning system

-JunkCarMedics.com Parts Tip: If you aren’t familiar with the removal of the compressor or other components, invest a few dollars to having a mechanic take them off the car without damaging anything.
+JunkCarMedics.com Parts Tip: If you aren’t familiar with removing the compressor or other components, invest a few dollars to have a mechanic take them off the car without damaging anything.
 Check the value of these components first, so you don’t spend more on the mechanic than the parts are worth!